 Ich hab dich ganz arg lieb

 Ich hab dich ganz arg lieb is slightly stronger than Ich hab dich lieb.
 Ganz arg means “very much”.
-This too is a colloquial expression, parents will say it frequently to their children.
+This too is a colloquial expression.
+Parents often say it to their children.

 Ich hab dich ganz doll lieb